tsmith4014/expense_report/READMEsGalore/orc_SSL_certbot.md

 This guide covered setting up HTTPS for an application on OCI using a Load Balancer and SSL/TLS certificate.
 Remember, SSL certificate renewal needs to be handled periodically, depending on the certificate authority's policies.

 ---

-Please adjust the content to fit your specific configuration or requirements where necessary.